clojure-lsp/clojure-lsp/docs/settings.md

 Besides the **19** built-in snippets, it's possible to configure custom additional snippets via `:additional-snippets` setting:

-- `:name` the name to use while completing to reach that snippet, preferably with a `$` sufix to indicate a snippet.
+- `:name` the name to use while completing to reach that snippet.
 - `:detail` Custom text to show along with the completion name.
 - `:snippet` The body of the snippet, besides any text it can contains:
     - `$1`, `$2`, ... as the tabstops representing each place where user may change the content.